zeper-eng/onedrive_batch_processor/README.md

 - large datasets
 - limited local storage

-I also wanted to clean up and modularize the original script into something reusable and easier to reason about, while showing how shell scripting can still be useful for system-level orchestration alongside Python.(and to demonstrate practical shell scripting for system-level orchestration)
+I also wanted to show how shell scripting can still be useful for system-level orchestration alongside Python.(and to demonstrate practical shell scripting for system-level orchestration)

 # Notes